Francisco Vargas Fontecilla: Life and politic

 He was a member of the Liberal Party.
 He was elected deputy for San Felipe, Putaendo and Los Andes for the period 1858 - 1861.
 He was part of the permanent commission of Education and Welfare.
 He was once again parliamentarian for the aforementioned districts in 1864-1867 and was a member of the permanent commission on Constitution, Legislation and Justice.

 He was commissioned in 1863, by the government of President José Joaquín Pérez, to elaborate a Draft Law on the Organization and Powers of the Courts, which concluded 1864 and finally became law in 1875.

 In the following election he was reelected deputy, but this time by Santiago.
 During this last period, he presided at two sessions of the House, from June 4 to October 8, 1867 and from December 8, 1868 to June 2, 1870.

 In his early days as a parliamentarian; President José Joaquín Pérez Mascayano appointed him Minister of the Interior and Foreign Affairs (September 1867 - October 1868) and later Minister of Justice, Worship and Public Instruction (April 30 - August 2, 1870).

-Then he became a senator for Valparaiso (1870-1879), combining the permanent commission of Government and External Relations.
+Then he became a senator for Valparaíso (1870-1879), combining the permanent commission of Government and External Relations.
 He was dean of the Faculty of Humanities of the University of Chile.
 He was also minister of the Court of Appeals of Santiago (1872) and prosecutor of the Supreme Court (1882).

 He published several works on Castilian grammar, and on Constitutional law.
 He also contributed to The Museum and to the Magazine of Santiago.